-- Play fetch.
-Instead of just standing while your dog retrieves the ball, try doing a set of lunges, squats, jumping jacks, or another exercise before your dog makes it back to you.
+- Play Fetch: Instead of just standing while your dog retrieves the ball, try doing a set of lunges, squats, jumping jacks, or another exercise before your dog makes it back to you.
 Change up your exercise between throws and use a ball launcher to really give you and your dog a workout.

-- Dog + yoga = doga.
-“Doga” is similar to the regular mind-body workout of yoga, but it’s with your dog.
+- Dog +Yoga = Doga: “Doga” is similar to the regular mind-body workout of yoga, but it’s with your dog.
 Practicing yoga can help tone muscles and increase flexibility.
 While some yoga studios may offer dog-friendly classes, there are a number of tutorials online if you want to give doga a try at home.

-- Dance with your dog.
-Not only does dancing provide a good cardio workout, but dancing with your dog can be a fun way to bond and stay active together.
+- Dance with Your Dog: Not only does dancing provide a good cardio workout, but dancing with your dog can be a fun way to bond and stay active together.
 And if you’re really serious about it, there are many “canine freestyle” and other dog dance competitions around the world.
 If you’re interested, you can try it yourself at home or attend local events put on by a few organizations, including the Canine Freestyle Federation.

-- Train your dog to do tricks.
-Teach your dog some tricks that will impress your friends and keep you both moving.
+- Train Your Dog to Do Tricks: Teach your dog some tricks that will impress your friends and keep you both moving.
 Try teaching leg weaves or how to go under the bridge.
 If you and your dog master a few tricks, try putting them together to create a routine.

-- Play soccer.
-Soccer requires a lot of physical endurance and coordination, but it can be a fun and easy game to play in your backyard with your dog.
+- Play Soccer: Soccer requires a lot of physical endurance and coordination, but it can be a fun and easy game to play in your backyard with your dog.
 Some dogs will go after the soccer ball naturally, while others may need some training and guidance.
 While some dogs may want to chase after the ball, some want to play goalie like this record-breaking dog below.

-Remember to take regular breaks and to stay hydrated.
+Remember to take regular breaks and stay hydrated or cold.
 Be aware of the weather and avoid exercising in extreme heat.
-If your dog is showing signs of heatstroke or other health issues, call your veterinarian.
+If your dog is showing signs of difficulty breathing or exhibits symptoms of other health issues, call your veterinarian.